starmaker2130/araudioplayer/README.md

 _for emily_

-AR-ONLY version of the XRAudioPlayer component (XRMediaPlayer)
+an audio player for web AR experiences and distributed applications

-**_ARAudioPlayer_** generates an audio player that users can experience in web AR or traditional flat modes.
-Experiences are built using Three.js/AFrame.
+The **_ARAudioPlayer_** generates an audio player that users can experience in augmented reality through a web browser on most mobile, laptop, desktop, or tablet devices.
+Experiences are produced using Three.js/AFrame to achieve a secure, cross-platform standard for sharing audio on the Immersive Web.

-View content using a wide range of devices and formats.
-Implement the module in both modular server-side and non-modular client-side applications with just a few lines of JavaScript code!
+Developers can implement the module in both modular server-side and non-modular client-side applications with just a few lines of JavaScript code.

 ## Tutorials:
-Make and Share an AR Playlist
+* Build and Share Your Own AR Music Playlist

 ## Usage: